Logo

 In 2012, Magic Johnson launched a cable TV network called Aspire, featuring programming targeted at black audiences, similar to networks such as Black Entertainment Television and TV One.

-Magic Johnson began thinking of life after basketball while still playing with the Lakers.
+Magic Johnson began thinking of life after basketball while still playing for the Lakers.

 Magic Johnson wondered why so many athletes had failed at business, and sought advice.